 Ending a marriage is a daunting task.
 So, when considering your options, you must understand what’s required of you, and the steps you must take to get a legal divorce from your former spouse.

 Will I Get Child Support and Custody If I Divorce My Incarcerated Spouse?

 An imprisoned spouse can still be ordered to pay child support or spousal support.
 They will be ordered to use outside resources to pay the amounts due, or the state may take any income they earn while in prison or jail.
 If the incarcerated spouse owed child support before going to jail or prison, they can petition the court to modify the parenting plan to reflect their limited wages while in jail or prison.

 An imprisoned spouse can’t get physical custody of any children, and accordingly, can’t receive any child support payments.
 The existing parenting plan must be modified if a person is incarcerated to reflect the change in visitation time and child support.
 Once they’re released from jail or prison, then they can petition the court to change the parenting plan or support arrangements.

 You don’t have to go through this alone.
-If you’re considering divorcing an incarcerated spouse, consult with an experienced family law attorney.
+If you’re considering divorcing an incarcerated spouse, consult with an experienced family law attorney in Colorado Springs.

 Consult With A Divorce Attorney!